work-in-progress-danny/dotfiles/README.md

 ### Manual installation of packages

-this is only temporary.
-Until Yarn are usable on nix for my setup
+This is only temporary.
+Until Yarn is usable on nix for my setup

 #### Yarn